orion13579/COMM-2216-SetE-Group6/index.md

 Convention                          Typeface              Examples
-Button or hyperlink to be clicked   **[Bold]**          **Add File**, **New**, etc Page titles or technical terms      Italics           Settings Page, repository, etc
+Button or hyperlink to be clicked   **[Bold]**          **Add File**, **New**, etc Page titles or technical terms      Italics           _Settings Page_, _repository_, etc

-Note: This is a note icon which indicates please pay attention to the following.
+|   **Note:** This is a note icon which indicates please pay attention to the following.

-Caution: This a caution icon which indicates please be careful with the following.
+|   **Caution:** This a caution icon which indicates please be careful with the following.

-Warning: This a warning icon which indicates an irreversible action with high consequences, proceed at your own risk.
+|   **Warning:** This a warning icon which indicates an irreversible action with high consequences, proceed at your own risk.

 ## Conclusion